5 Ways to Supplement Your Homeschooling to Keep Things Interesting

 1. Try an Activity Kit

-Purchase some activity kits (like I suggest at that link) that fit your subject or topic by adding some relative fun to it.
+Purchase some activity kids that fit your subject or topic by adding some relative fun to it!

 2. Meet Others

-Start a homeschool variety club with a couple of other families as we did.
+Start a homeschool variety club or co-op with a couple of other families as we did.

 3. Volunteer